-\Translational research transforms discoveries arising from "the bench" to the patients "bedside", i.e. from basic research - in which scientists study disease at a molecular or cellular level - to the clinical and/or industrial level.
+^{}Translational research transforms discoveries arising from "the bench" to the patients "bedside", i.e. from basic research - in which scientists study disease at a molecular or cellular level - to the clinical and/or industrial level.
 Its purpose is to improve and strengthen collaboration spanning various research fields.

-This ERA-NET serves as a platform for funding agencies and ministries to develop joint activities and programmes in order to coordinate high quality research in nanomedicine across national borders.
-The funding organisations listed below, have decided to launch the 10th EuroNanoMed transnational call, to fund multinational innovative research projects in nanomedicine.
+EuroNanoMed transnational call, to fund multinational innovative research projects in nanomedicine.
 The present Call for proposals will be conducted simultaneously by the participating funding organisations in their respective country/region and coordinated centrally by the Joint Call Secretariat (JCS).